HOW TO TEST A CAR AMPLIFIER WITH A MULTIMETER

 Music input is provided either through high-level speaker input or low-level RCA jacks.
 Mostly the head units have at least one pair of RCA outputs.
 Also, check these connections to see the amp’s gain.

 Turn on the head unit, adjust the volume to half the gain control, and see if you hear any sound.
 If yes, keep changing the gain of the amplifier.
-If it does not, see if the amplifier has a problem or with the signal.
+If it does not, see if the amplifier has a problem with the signal.

 4. Does the amplifier output a signal? (sound coming from speakers)